NSEL case: The role of auditor

+The role of the Ministry of Consumer Affairs, FMC and the UPA Government

+In a show cause notice dated 27 April 2012, the Ministry of Consumer Affairs asked NSEL certain clarifications regarding the trades.
+NSEL promptly replied to this notice but for a year and half after the show cause notice, no action was taken by the Ministry.
+Instead, merely on the recommendation of the FMC, it ordered sudden and abrupt closure of NSEL on 12 July 2013.
+On 19 July 2013, the FMC revised its position and wrote to the Department of Consumer Affairs (DCA), stating that the exemption notification did not clarify whether it applied to all or only specific provisions of the FCR Act.
+Following the DCA's orders, NSEL suspended trading on 31 July 2013.
+This sudden and abrupt closure of the Exchange market led to the payment default of ₹5600 crore.

+Judgements and orders

-On 21 October 2014, invoking Sec.
-396 of the Companies Act, 1956, the Ministry of Corporate affairs announced a draft order for merger of NSEL, a subsidiary of FTIL.
+On 21 October 2014, invoking Section 396 of the Companies Act, 1956, the Ministry of Corporate affairs announced a draft order for merger of NSEL, a subsidiary of FTIL.
 All stakeholders were given 60 days to report to MCA.
 FTIL challenged this merger in Bombay HC.
 Hearing an application filed by the government, the Bench comprising Justices SC Dharmadhikari and BP Colabawala granted the govt time till 15 February 2016.

 On 12 February 2016, the MCA passed the final order of merger between FTIL and NSEL.
 The order was challenged by FTIL in Bombay High Court and it was upheld.

-Based on MCA's own circular dated April 20, 2011, it is a known fact that for any merger to materialize, permission of 100% shareholders and 90% creditors needs to be obtained.
+Based on MCA's own circular dated 20 April 2011, it is a known fact that for any merger to materialize, permission of 100% shareholders and 90% creditors needs to be obtained.
 By forcing the merger on 63,000 shareholders of FTIL without so much as giving them a chance to consent/object to the amalgamation, MCA not only went against its own circular but also against Article 14 of the Constitution.
 The forced merger violates the sacrosanct concept of ‘limited liability’ and is not in public interest.
 Third, the "corporate veil" between NSEL and FTIL cannot be lifted until the so-called "parental fraud" by FTIL is proven in a court of law.

 In a significant judgement, the apex court decided against the forced merger of NSEL and FTIL that was ordered by the Ministry of Corporate Affairs, which was the first ever instance of invocation of Section 396 of the Companies Act 1956.
 The Union Ministry had ordered the compulsory amalgamation of National Spot Exchange Ltd (NSEL) and its parent company Financial Technologies India Ltd, currently known as 63 Moons Technology Limited.
 Justice Rohinton Fali Nariman and Justice Vineet Saran set aside the Bombay High Court's judgment on amalgamating the two companies.
 The centre had issued a final order for the merger in the light of public interest.
 However, the Supreme Court reckoned that the merger doesn't satisfy the criteria of ‘public interest’ and laid down a set of guidelines on what ‘public interest’ would amount to.

-NSEL investors' action/grievances

-The investors of NSEL formed an organization by the name of NIF in the month of August 2013.
-However investors who were dissatisfied with brokers' role in NIF formed a pure investors' organization by the name of NIAG (NSEL Investors' Action Group).
-NIAG has submitted a strong letter to the EOW Mumbai to investigate the role of Jignesh Shah and FTIL.
-Many writs, PILs, Suits have been filed in Mumbai HC against NSEL/FTIL and Jignesh Shah.